Vehicle Signage Brisbane Regulations

 The use of highly reflective material must not be used in the advertising or destination sign.

-Illuminated Displays
+Illuminated Displays.

 Where the advertising or destination display is illuminated, the following requirements apply: